FAQ

 A: While there was a time when the Blog reigned supreme, these days it’s much easier (for writers AND readers) to use tools like Twitter and Facebook on a day to day basis – especially when you’re the sort of person who travels a fair amount.

-I’ll still post here from time to time when I have detailed things to discuss, but for more regular updates, follow me on Twitter and/or Facebook via the sidebar links.
+I’ll still post here from time to time when I have detailed things to discuss, but for more regular updates, follow me via the these links:

 Q: I have a game idea or proposal.
 Can you help me with it?